paulbradshaw/commandline/README.md

 ## cURL

 cURL is a very useful command for downloading files.
 Used on its own it will just show the contents of a URL within Terminal itself, but when combined with `-O` it will save the file at that URL to your computer.
 I've written some [tips and ideas for using cURL here](https://github.com/paulbradshaw/commandline/blob/master/curlscraping.md)

+## Try.Jupyter

+The [Try Jupyter!](https://try.jupyter.org/) option at try.jupyter.org is an online environment that creates a temporary way "to try out a recent development version of the IPython/Jupyter notebook."
+One nice feature of Try Jupyter is that it allows you to work in a Terminal too.
+To launch one, click on **New** in the right corner, and select **Terminal**.
+This will open up a big black box where you can type commands just like on a computer's Terminal.
+The first command to try is:

+`ls`

+This will list the files and folders in the current directory - and you should see the same list that you saw on the main try.jupyter.org page.